timuric/developer.sketchapp.com/_introduction/02-plugin-bundles.md

       Icon.png
 ```

-The most critical file in all of this is the manifest.json file, which tells Sketch where everything else lives.
+The most critical file is the `manifest.json` file, which tells Sketch where everything else lives.

 ## Manifest